 Health and Safety

-Edmonton International Airport (EIA) always puts the health and safety of our passengers and Canadians first
+Edmonton International Airport (YEG) always puts the health and safety of our passengers and Canadians first

 We are committed to doing our part to help the safety of all Canadians.
 For more information on travel restrictions and entry requirements to come to Canada, please visit the Government of Canada online or contact your airline.